pakohler/jenkronize/README.md

 Builds are currently using Go version 1.12.9

+External dependencies include:
+- `github.com/go-yaml/yaml`
+- `github.com/cavaliercoder/grab`
-The only external dependency is `github.com/go-yaml/yaml`, which can be installed with `go get github.com/go-yaml/yaml`
+They can be installed with eg. `go get github.com/go-yaml/yaml`

 Once the dependencies are installed, simply `cd` into the top-level directory of the repository and `go build .`